Published in

 Portrait of Felicita Sartoni in Turkish Dress by Rosalba Carriera | Source: Via Wikimedia Commons

-Her style of art emphasizes the use of pastel colours with spontaneous brushes, giving surface tonality and a charming approach to the subject.
-When you see her portraits, you will find that she used dancing lights and elegance in her composition.
+Her style of art emphasizes the use of pastel colors with spontaneous brushes, giving surface tonality and a charming approach to the subject.
+When you see her portraits, you will find that she used dancing lights and elegance in her compositions.
 She also pulled white chalk in combination with the darker tones to capture a shiny texture of lace and satin in her subjects.
 Her way of blending facial features and softness in the fluffy hair of her portraits makes her so breathtaking.

 Gustavus Hamilton Portrait Rosalba Carriera paintings